Wheels of Destruction Review

 Wheels of Destruction 6.5

 Each of the five weapons comes with both primary and alternative fire methods, as well as some having a special effect added on top of that.
-Using the flamethrower will set your opponents car ablaze for a short time and stops them from firing back at you., The starting weapon alternate fire, the shotgun, is a one-shot weapon at close range and will frustrate anyone when they explode from it.
-If you aren’t being one-shotted the entire match, which you will be, I promise you, you will be one-shotted from other weapons or juggled in the air with rockets that will leave you completely defenseless.
+Using the flamethrower will set your opponent's car ablaze for a short time and stops them from firing back at you.
+The starting weapon's alternate fire, the shotgun, is a one-shot weapon at close range and will frustrate anyone when they explode from it.
+If you aren't being one-shotted the entire match, which you will be, I promise you, you will be one-shotted from other weapons or juggled in the air with rockets that will leave you completely defenseless.

-The controls are my number one issues with the game.
+The controls are my number one issue with the game.
 Instead of using both analog sticks, it only uses the left stick while defaulting the right stick to changing class to spawn as once you die.
 Moving the left stick around will move the aiming reticle in a full 360-degrees.
 While there is nothing wrong with that, once you start to add acceleration into the mix, the controls feel clunky and awkward, more than anything.
 While you are aiming around trying to destroy the other cars, the car will turn itself to wherever you are aiming.
-The turn does not feel precise, as there is a delay between when you start moving the stick to aim and when you car begins to start turning.
+The turn does not feel precise, as there is a delay between when you start moving the stick to aim and when your car begins to start turning.

 The game uses the Unreal engine and surprisingly, it looks really good.
 The file size is small and the game loads pretty quickly.
 The cars look sharp and have destructible parts, from wheels falling off to the sides of the armor breaking apart.
-At one point I had one wheel left with my car on fire trying to hop my way across the map with the flag.
+At one point, I had one wheel left with my car on fire trying to hop my way across the map with the flag.
 Another time I was missing a wheel and producing sparks as I continued to blow up cars.
-Getting 11 kills or more in a row gives you the classic godlike prompt, just like in Unreal Tournament.
+Getting 11 kills or more in a row gives you the classic "godlike" prompt, just like in Unreal Tournament.

 Simply Put